-- 3.2.1 All 37 site allocations in the draft Local Plan were included in the Screening Assessment.
+3.2.1 All 38 site allocations in the Publication Local Plan were included in the Screening Assessment.
 Sites required a Sequential Test if they were situated partially or fully within fluvial/tidal Flood Zone 2, 3a or 3b or Flood Zone 3a (surface water).
-Sites which were 'More Vulnerable' and fully or partially in Flood Zone 3a (fluvial/tidal and surface water) also required an Exception Test. - 3.2.2 The screening process determined that 21 sites required the Sequential Test and of these, 14 also required the Exception Test.
+Sites which were 'More Vulnerable' and fully or partially in Flood Zone 3a (fluvial/tidal and surface water) also required an Exception Test.

+3.2.2 The screening process determined that 22 sites required the Sequential Test and of these, 21 also required the Exception Test.
 Sites within town or local centres did not require a Sequential or Exception Test.
 Site Assessments were completed for the sites with the highest risk of flooding.
-Sites with fluvial/tidal flooding were prioritised and a site assessment was carried out for all sites within Flood Zone 2, 3 or 3a.
-10 sites were triggered for a site assessment by fluvial/tidal flooding.
-Sites with an area greater than 25% in the RoFSW 1 in 100 year flood extent were also included in the trigger criteria for a detailed Site Assessment.
+Sites with fluvial/tidal flooding were prioritised and a Site Assessment was carried out for all sites within Flood Zone 2, 3 or 3a.
+Ten sites were triggered for a Site Assessment by fluvial/tidal flooding.
+Sites with an area greater than 25% in the RoFSW 1 in 100-year flood extent were also included in the trigger criteria for a detailed Site Assessment.
 However, no further sites were triggered by this.
-Table 3-1 summarises the results of the screening assessment and highlights in bold which sites have more detailed assessment in Appendix 4
+Table 3-1 summarises the results of the Screening Assessment and highlights in bold which sites have more detailed assessment in Appendix 4.